ninabarzh/ipa/content/en/blog/spyware-spynger.md

 }
 ```

 *Correlates keylogging, database exfiltration, and persistence.
-This is not a teenager being nosy—this is an abusive actor maintaining covert control.*
+This is not a teenager being nosy.
+This is an abusive actor maintaining covert control.*

 ### Detection tips